 Freehold property refers to property that you can own for an indefinite period of time.
 In Singapore, there are two types of freehold titles, “Estate in Fee Simple” and “Estate in Perpetuity”.

-Estate in fee simple is the superior form of freehold title granted by the state to an individual without conditions while estate in perpetuity is a freehold title subject to the terms under State Lands Act; such terms include rights of the State to have free access to land, take mineral oil and duty to maintain boundary marks.
+Estate in fee simple is the superior form of freehold title granted by the state to an individual without conditions while estate in perpetuity is a freehold title subject to the terms under State Lands Act; such terms include rights of the State to have free access to land, take minerals and resources underneath the land and duty to maintain boundary marks.